General Operating Support II

 Baltimore Symphony Orchestra, Inc.

-Founded in quality symphonic music of all eras that nurtures the human spirit, the Baltimore Symphony Orchestra (BSO) is committed to engaging, inspiring, educating, and serving its audiences and to enhancing Maryland as a cultural center of vitality and importance.
+The Baltimore Symphony Orchestra (BSO) performs the highest quality symphonic music of all eras that nurtures the human spirit.
+The BSO is committed to engaging, inspiring, educating, and serving diverse audiences, and to enhancing Maryland as a cultural center of vitality and importance.

 Bender Jewish Community Center of Greater Washington, dba Bender JCC